jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

 * my expectation versus reality, if the inputs are

-  - my expectation?
+  - my expectation
-  - reality?
+  - reality

   ================  ================  ================
   expectation       reality           result